Medical Writing after BDS: A Career Guide

 - Regulatory submissions

-- Marketing materials to promote products and equipment
+- Marketing materials for products, equipment, and services

 The demand for medical content writers has increased over the past few decades, driven by growing research in this field, which indicates a significant scope.